-Golden LEAF requests that you submit any drafted press releases related to Golden LEAF funding to Jenny Tinklepaugh, communications and external affairs manager, prior to release. jtinklepaugh@GoldenLEAF.org
+Golden LEAF requests that you submit any drafted press releases related to Golden LEAF funding to Communications Manager Jenny Tinklepaugh prior to release at jtinklepaugh@GoldenLEAF.org.

 Please share the drafted release at your earliest convenience.
 We will make our best efforts to review and respond quickly.